AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 ### Create a workflow

+>[!AVAILABILITY]
+>
+>Workflow execution [history and logs](../../v8/workflows/start-monitor-workflows.md){target="_blank"} are available in Adebe Campaign v8.
+Historical logs for workflows executed on ACS instance will not be migrated to Adobe Campaign v8.

 With workflows, you can orchestrate the full range of processes and tasks, improve the speed and scale of every aspect of your marketing campaigns, from creating segments and preparing messages to delivery.
 Plus, you can get your channels in sync with a single, easy-to-use interface for campaign orchestration.

 1. Understand how workflows work and how to create a targeting workflow.